Alcohol and Christmas tips

 Holidays bring with them parties and gatherings, along with more opportunities than usual to drink alcohol with family and friends.
-Here are some tips to see you through the festive season with your health intact.
+These 10 tips will see you through the festive season with your health intact.

 - The National Health and Medical Research Council recommends a maximum of 2 standard drinks per day for healthy men and women to reduce the lifetime risk of harm from alcohol-related disease or injury.
 A standard drink contains approximately 10 grams of alcohol e.g. a 100 mL glass of table wine; a 60 mL glass of fortified wine; a middy of regular beer; or 30 mL of spirits.